slutzo/saucepan/README.md

 defaults/bezel.png.
 Since not everybody loves bezels, there is no default provided.
 Feel free to add your own, or leave it missing if you prefer no bezel.

+### Per-platform Resource Directories

+Instead of having a single generic directory for your roms, bezels, and boxart, you can create separate directories for each different target platform.
+For example, if you want to put all of your MAME2010 resources in their own location, you can create any of the following three directories:

+resources/bezels_mame2010
+resources/boxart_mame2010
+resources/roms_mame2010

+If saucepan detects that you are trying to create a MAME2010 UCE, it will first look for resources in these directories (if they exist).
+If it doesn't find what it's looking for in the platform-specific directories, it will fall back to the generic directory for each type of resource.

+An example of how you might use this feature is to create separate roms_mame2003plus and roms_mame2010 directories.
+Depending on which core you select, saucepan will automatically pull the ROM from the correct directory.

+Note that you can create a platform-specific default boxart and bezel by placing "boxart.png" and "bezel.png" in their respective platform-specific directories.
+These will override any custom boxart and bezel that might exist in the generic resource directories, as well as the overall defaults.

+Valid platform names are:

+* atari2600
+* colecovision
+* gba
+* genesis
+* mame2003plus
+* mame2010
+* nes
+* snes
+* supergrafx

 ## Usage

 ```